 They asked if any predators fed on platypuses, they do, eagles, snakes, crocodiles and goannas aren’t their friends.
 They are considered a nocturnal animal although the individuals we saw were extremely active by day.
 So this is how learning happens in our family, the world is our classroom and it’s rather nice.

 Today, back home, and enjoying the delicious smoked goods the owner kindly gave us at Tarzali (another perk of being a Chef’s Widow) I will try to get D to use the internet to find out more about these amazing little creatures.
 Making it fun and building on the interest that has been planted in him by our encounter is a sure-fire way to get that learning cemented.

 The next morning, after a cold night snuggled under my best feather duvet, we were up with the roosters to see the most amazing sunrise over a misty lake.
 This was a golden opportunity for me to talk, yet again about evaporation, condensation, the water cycle and so on.

 As I boiled the water for coffee at the lakeside Boo said ” Look Mum, platypus!”
 He was right, they were here in the main barramundi breeding lake too.
 Only a child that had spent the previous evening platypus watching would have recognised the distinctive profile of a one of these brilliant little creatures at the surface.

 Other Fascinating Wildlife in Far North Queensland.

-Check out our posts on our local salt water crocodiles, the excruciating stinging tree and the jellyfish that enter our waters during stinger season.
+Check out our posts on visiting the Great Barrier Reef, our local salt water crocodiles, the excruciating stinging tree and the jellyfish that enter our waters during stinger season.
 Not everything is out to get you up here, cuddly looking tree kangaroos don’t pose much of a threat and neither do our sugar gliders.
 Just never trust cassowaries, they’re plotting your death.